-With the opening of the Pittsburgh Botanic Garden located in Collier and North Fayette Townships, Pittsburghers may have regained paradise.
-The sprawling 460-acre garden is situated on abandoned mining land.
+With the opening of the Pittsburgh Botanic Garden (PBG) in 2014, Pittsburghers may have gained a paradise.
+Located in the Collier and North Fayette Townships, the botanic garden sits on ~460 acres of abandoned mining land.
 When completed, it will be one of the largest botanic gardens in the world, and the only one in the United States constructed on reclaimed land.

 The Making of the Botanic Garden

 “For many years, people thought this garden was not going to happen,” said Kitty Vagley, Director of Development for the Pittsburgh Botanic Garden, “but this is a grass-roots effort on the part of Pittsburghers.
 The people here are working to make it happen.”

 And the garden is happening on a grand scale.
-In 2002, the master plan for the project was completed by the nationally acclaimed landscape architectural firm, Marshall, Tyler, and Rausch in accordance with the Pittsburgh Botanic Garden’s vision of being good stewards of the land, raising horticultural standards, educating about plants, gardening, and the environment, and fostering appreciation of native plants of the Western Allegheny Plateau.
+The nationally acclaimed landscape architectural firm, Marshall, Tyler, and Rausch, completed the project’s master plan in 2002.
+The design is in accordance with PBG’s vision to inspire growth of mind, body, and spirit with the wonders of nature.
+PBG is on a mission to promote good stewardship of the land, raising horticultural standards, educating about plants, gardening, and the environment, as well as fostering appreciation of native plants of the Western Allegheny Plateau.

 The garden will include 18 distinct gardens, five diverse woodlands, a visitor’s center, an amphitheater for outdoor concerts and performances, a celebration center to accommodate outdoor or indoor weddings and corporate events, and a center for botanic research.

 One of the greatest challenges has been reclaiming the land.
 To the untrained eye, the site seemed a bucolic tract with streams for irrigation.
 However, on closer inspection it became clear that three of the four streams were polluted with acid mine discharge.
-To complicate matters, in 2004 Hurricane Ivan wreaked havoc on the area, dumping six inches of rain and flooding the mines, causing further pollution and landslides.
+To complicate matters, Hurricane Ivan (2004) wreaked havoc on the area.
+Six inches of rain flooded the mines, which caused further pollution and landslides.